 Situated in Santa Fe, it’s approximately a 1-hour drive from Looc to reach Tablas Point and there is a small entrance fee of 50 pesos.

 When I ventured south to explore Tablas Point I had no idea it would be so incredibly beautiful.
-Picture an untouched white sand beach, shallow azure waters and a palm tree fringed shoreline!
+Picture an untouched white sand beach, shallow azure waters, and a palm tree fringed shoreline.
 Well, that’s exactly what you will find at Tablas Point!

-However, the local landowner whose name is Nono, has constructed a few beach huts under the palms, along with hammocks and a beach volleyball net.
+However, the local landowner whose name is Nono has constructed a few beach huts under the palms, along with hammocks and a beach volleyball net.
 It’s also possible to order some freshly cooked Filipino food and cold drinks!

 Tablas Point is a great location to perch up for an hour or so and enjoy the ultimate tropical vibes at this amazing location!

 LOOC MARINE SANCTUARY

-Boats are frequently available at the end of Looc Pier, chauffering guests out to an anchored bamboo raft that sits right on top of the Looc Marine Sanctuary.
+Boats are frequently available at Looc Pier’s end, chauffering guests to an anchored bamboo raft that sits right on top of the Looc Marine Sanctuary.

-The abundance of marine life that you can expect to see while snorkeling at Looc Marine Sanctuary are giant clams, octopus, eels, turtles and many different species of fish!
+The abundance of marine life that you can expect to see while snorkeling at Looc Marine Sanctuary are giant clams, octopus, eels, turtles, and many different species of fish.

 FOOTPRINTS BEACH RESORT

 Footprints Beach Resort is more than just accommodation, it’s an epic location in itself that lies directly on the beachfront in San Andres.

-I personally spent 2 nights at Footprints Beach Resort a wish I could have stayed longer here.
+I personally spent 2 nights at Footprints Beach Resort and wish I could have stayed longer here.
 The beach in front of the oceanfront bungalows stretches for kilometers and I didn’t see another soul in sight other than the few other guests that were staying at the resort.

 One interesting feature of Footprints Beach is the patterns in the sand caused by the shifting tides.
 I only noticed the curves and sandbanks along the shoreline once I flew my drone and caught it from a birds-eye perspective.